Karimka0/FindEulerPath/README.md

 The graph is not Eulerian!

+Example 2: Eulerian Path
+Input:

+mathematica
+Copy code
+Enter the number of vertices in the graph: 4
+Enter the adjacency matrix for the graph:
+0 1 1 0
+1 0 1 1
+1 1 0 0
+0 1 0 0

 ## How to Compile

 Ensure you have a C++ compiler installed.
 You can compile the code in the development environment or using  g++ on the command line: